Minuscule 33: Description

+The text is written in 1 column per page, 48-52 lines per page.
-The text is divided according to the κεφαλαια (chapters), whose numerals are given at the margin, and the τίτλοι (titles of chapters) at the top of the pages.

-It contains Prolegomena to the Catholic epistles and the Pauline epistles (folios 73-76), the Euthalian Apparatus.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numerals are given in the margin, and their titles (known as τίτλοι / titloi) written at the top of the pages.
+It contains Prolegomena (introductions) to the Catholic epistles and the Pauline epistles (folios 73-76), and the Euthalian Apparatus (several additional materials to the Epistles such as summaries, lists, text divisions etc.).

-It is written on a parchment in minuscule, in 1 column per page, 48-52 lines per page.
-Part of almost of every leaf has been destroyed by dampness.
+Part of almost every leaf has been destroyed by dampness.
 The leaves were joined so firmly to each other — especially in the Book of Acts — that when separated, a part of the ink has adhered to the opposite page.
-Text is with errors of iotacism.

-The ends of the leaves are much damaged.
+Text is replete with errors of iotacism.
+The ends of the leaves are damaged.